 Formerly offered as SOA 1240 for students in other disciplines.

 Programming for Visual Artists

-VIS 1450 Refer to NME 1450 in New Media Courses (School of Film and Media Studies) for description.
+NME 1450 Refer to New Media Courses (School of Film and Media Studies) for description.

 The Photographic Artist’s Book